Brazil at the Military World Games

-Brazil represented by Military Sports Commission of Brazil (Portuguese: Comissão Desportiva Militar do Brasil - CDMB) part of Military Sports Department (Portuguese: Departamento de Desporto Militar - DDM) of Ministry of Defence (Portuguese: Ministério da Defesa) is member of Conseil International du Sport Militaire (CISM).
+Brazil represented by Military Sports Commission of Brazil (Portuguese: Comissão Desportiva Militar do Brasil - CDMB) part of the Military Sports Department (Portuguese: Departamento de Desporto Militar - DDM) of Ministry of Defence (Portuguese: Ministério da Defesa) is member of Conseil International du Sport Militaire (CISM).
 In 2011, the CMDB organized the 5th CISM Military World Games in Rio de Janeiro.

 Brazil has participated in all the Summer Military World Games since the beginning in 1995.
 Brazil is 4th on the all time medal table.